barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.0.5 =
+= 1.0.6 =
-Release date 14 Aug 2023
+Release date 14 November 2023

- * Update internal libraries
+* Tested up to WordPress 6.4
- * Tested up to WordPress 6.3
+* Updated internal libraries

 See changelog.txt for more details.